-Caroline shared the advert with me and it read something like this.
+Caroline shared the advert with me, and it read something like this.

 Need help to find my child.
 She wandered into the dark side of the centrifuge and has been missing since.
-The guards are out looking for her, but so far had no luck.
+The guards were out looking for her, but so far had no luck.
 We are looking for a team of volunteers to go after her.
 The more help we get, the better!

 “A rescue of a child.
 It will be good for your PR!
-There are already eight people who going.”
+There are already eight people who are going.”
 Caroline didn’t hesitate to say.